clarkwinkelmann/flarum-ext-scout/README.md

 The external search driver is used server-side to filter down the MySQL results, so it should still be compatible with every other extension and search gambits.

-Algolia and Meilisearch drivers are included in the extension.
+[Algolia](https://www.algolia.com/) and [Meilisearch](https://www.meilisearch.com/) drivers are included in the extension.
+[TNTSearch](https://github.com/teamtnt/tntsearch) is supported but requires the manual installation of an additional package.
 The Scout database and collection drivers cannot be used (they would be worst than Flarum's built-in database search).

-For convenience, this extension already includes the PHP SDK of both Algolia and Meilisearch.
-However, if you are not running the latest Meilisearch version you might need to explicitly install an older version of the SDK.

-If you are regularly running `composer update` on all your dependencies, you should add an explicit requirement for the Meilisearch SDK in your `composer.json` because the extension requires `*` which might jump to a newer Meilisearch SDK version as soon as it comes out.
+See below for the specific requirements and configuration of each driver.

 While only discussions and users are searchable in Flarum, this implementation also uses a `posts` search index which is merged with discussion search results in a similar way to the Flarum native search.
 The discussion result sort currently prioritize best post matching because I have not found a way to merge the match score of discussions and posts indices.